magicmq/pyspigot-documentation/writingscripts.md

 Like scripts themselves, a script's logger is self-contained.
 Each script has its own logger, which is a subclass of [java.util.logging.Logger](https://docs.oracle.com/en/java/javase/11/docs/api/java.logging/java/util/logging/Logger.html).

+PySpigot creates a new logger for each running script.
+A script's logger is automatically assigned to its global namespace under the variable name `logger`.
+To access your script's logger, use the `logger` variable.

 If you would like to print log messages in your script, it is highly recommended to use a script's respective logger.
 Using Python's `print` function works, but it will not automatically indicate which script the message came from (unless if you add this to the message yourself). `print` will also not log messages to a script's log file.

-To access your script's logger, use the `logger` variable.
-PySpigot automatically assigns this when a script is loaded for convenience.

 When accessing your script's logger, you can use any of the functions listed [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.logging/java/util/logging/Logger.html).
 PySpigot adds two additional functions for convenience: